- Find the best broker for your trading needs

 FxScouts

-The spread is the difference between the broker’s sell price and buy price when trading a Forex pair.
+The spread is the difference between the broker’s buy and sell prices when trading a Forex pair.

 In other words, the spread is the difference between the bid price (the price at which you can sell) and the ask price (the price at which you can buy).
 Brokers charge spreads as a fee for enabling the trades.